ADGEfficiency/programming-resources/make/README.md

 ## Default Arguments

-`:=` = simple assignment = evaluated once at the first occurrence
+`=` recursive / deferred assignment = evaluated each time the variable is encountered in the code.

-`=` Recursive assignment = evaluated each time the variable is encountered in the code.
+`:=` simple assignment = evaluated once at the first occurrence

-`?=` = conditional assignment = evaluated only if variable doesn't have a value.
+`?=` conditional assignment = evaluated only if variable doesn't have a value.

 Example Makefile
 ```